MHaris98/oberonOS/README.md

 - [ ] clean the code...
 - [ ] add a search feature with a virtual keyboard
 - [ ] missing backgrounds/logos for collections
+- [ ] add more aspect ratio support (currently only tested in 16:9)

 ## Thanks to: